aspose-total/Aspose.Total-Products/total/en/java/conversion/odt-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert ODT to XLSB via Java or Online App" h2="On Premise Java API to convert ODT to XLSB without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting ODT to XLSB via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export ODT to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSB.
+Using [Aspose.Total for Java](https://products.aspose.com/total/java/) to convert ODT to XLSB is a straightforward two-step process.
+First, you need to use the feature-rich document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/) to export the ODT file to HTML.
+Then, you can use [Aspose.Cells for Java](https://products.aspose.com/cells/java/) to convert the HTML file to XLSB.

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to create, manipulate, and convert documents in various formats.
+It includes APIs for manipulating and converting documents, spreadsheets, presentations, and emails.
+Aspose.Words for Java is a powerful API for creating, editing, and converting documents in various formats.
+It supports a wide range of document formats, including ODT, HTML, and XLSB.
+Aspose.Cells for Java is an API for creating, editing, and converting spreadsheets in various formats.
+It supports a wide range of spreadsheet formats, including HTML and XLSB.

+The process of converting ODT to XLSB via Aspose.Total for Java is simple and straightforward.
+First, you need to use Aspose.Words for Java to export the ODT file to HTML.
+Then, you can use Aspose.Cells for Java to convert the HTML file to XLSB.
+This process is quick and easy, and it ensures that the resulting XLSB file is of high quality.

+Using Aspose.Total for Java to convert ODT to XLSB is a great way to quickly and easily convert documents in various formats.
+It is a powerful suite of APIs that enables developers to create, manipulate, and convert documents in various formats.
+It is easy to use and provides high-quality results.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}